kumahq/kuma/docs/proposals/custom-sidecar-config.md

     terminationMessagePolicy: {{ .TerminationMessagePolicy }}
     volumeMounts: {{ .VolumeMounts }}
   ```
+  We chose a patch style because it is simpler, less error-prone, and does not require a base template to be acquired by the user.
-* Our own style of "patch"; chose jsonPatch.
+* Our own style of "patch"
   eg
   ```yaml
   sidecarTemplate: